gitpan/Nephia/README.md

 ## res $coderef

-Return Plack::Response object with some DSL.
+Return Nephia::Response object with some DSL.

 ## param